Stephs Cheers and Jeers received an editorial fee for posting this article in collaboration with The Pelvic Hub.

 After childbirth, your pelvic area will be extra sensitive, and there may also be stitches or lacerations still healing down there.
 Constipation is also a common postpartum occurrence.
 Straining your bowels during trips to the toilet can make things worse and prolong your recovery period.

-You can keep bowel movements as smooth as possible by getting enough in your diet.
+You can keep bowel movements as smooth as possible by getting enough soluble and insoluble fibers in your diet.
 Fresh fruits and vegetables are the best fiber sources, but you can always add a fiber supplement if you need an extra boost.
 Don’t forget to increase your water intake as well.

 Photo by Sarah Chai from Pexels